 Virtual Classroom Partnership Program

-Virtual classroom-based partnerships will bring together UCSF volunteers and SFUSD teachers for a series of three virtual visits.
+Virtual classroom-based partnerships brought together UCSF volunteers and SFUSD teachers for a series of three virtual visits.
 UCSF’s scientist volunteers are a diverse group, including graduate students, postdoctoral fellows, research scientists, and students in the professional schools of medicine, pharmacy, dentistry, physical therapy, and nursing.

 One-Visit Virtual Offerings

-*New* one-visit virtual opportunities.
-These offerings will match K-12 teachers and students with a one-time interaction with UCSF volunteers, who will work with SEP staff to create age-appropriate programming for students.
+*New * one-visit virtual opportunities.
+These offerings matched K-12 teachers and students with a one-time interaction with UCSF volunteers, who worked with SEP staff to create age-appropriate programming for students.

 One-Visit Virtual Offerings

-K-12 teachers and their students will be matched with UCSF volunteers for a one-time interaction.
-UCSF volunteers will work with SEP staff to create age-appropriate programming for students.
-These offerings require a minimal time commitment, ouside of the virtual visit, between teachers and UCSF volunteers for scheduling.
+K-12 teachers and their students were matched with UCSF volunteers for a one-time interaction.
+UCSF volunteers worked with SEP staff to create age-appropriate programming for students.
+These offerings require a minimal time commitment, outside of the virtual visit, between teachers and UCSF volunteers for scheduling.

 STEM Storytime (grades K-5): 30 minute session

-UCSF volunteers will read a selected STEM picture book to a classroom of students, lead a short demo or activity related to the book, and then host a brief Q&A with the students.
-Selections of grade-level appropriate STEM picture books will be made by SEP.
+UCSF volunteers read a selected STEM picture book to a classroom of students, led a short demo or activity related to the book, and then hosted a brief Q&A with the students.
+Selections of grade-level appropriate STEM picture books were made by SEP.

 Lab Tour and Q&A Session (grades 6-12): 30-45 minute session

-UCSF volunteers will give a tour of their lab or facility, with age appropriate explanations and possible demos of lab techniques or equipment used in the lab.
-The tour will be either pre-recorded or live.
-After the tour, the volunteers will engage students in a Q&A session about the work they do in the lab, their career path, etc.
+UCSF volunteers gave a tour of their lab or facility, with age appropriate explanations and possible demos of lab techniques or equipment used in the lab.
+The tour was either pre-recorded or live.
+After the tour, the volunteers engaged students in a Q&A session about the work they do in the lab, their career path, etc.

 Career Talk (grades 6-12): 30-45 minute session

-UCSF volunteers will give a brief interactive talk about their background, academic path and current research/studies.
-SEP staff will work with UCSF volunteers as they prepare their presentation, aiming to ensure that the language and scientific concepts are accessible to 6-8th grade students and that the relevancy of their work is brought to the foreground.
-The presentation will be followed by a Q&A session with the students.
+UCSF volunteers gave a brief interactive talk about their background, academic path and current research/studies.
+SEP staff worked with UCSF volunteers to prepare their presentation, aiming to ensure that the language and scientific concepts were accessible to 6-8th grade students and that the relevancy of their work is brought to the foreground.
+The presentation was followed by a Q&A session with the students.

 Virtual Partnership Program